Coming from Hugo, Jekyll, or Gatsby? This track shows you how to migrate content, adapt frontmatter, and preserve your URLs.

 ---

-Access custom fields via:
+Access custom fields in templates:

-Note: Theprops:key is only used in skeleton manifests (bengal project skeleton apply).
+Note: The props: key is only used in skeleton manifests (bengal project skeleton apply).
 For regular markdown files, use flat frontmatter (all fields at top level).

 Example